weprovide/valet-plus/readme.md

 ```

 ## Database
-Valet+ automatically installs mysql 5.7 with 5.6 compatibility mode included.
-It includes a tweaked my.cnf which is aimed at improving speed.
+Valet+ automatically installs MySQL 5.7 with 5.6 compatibility mode included.
+It includes a tweaked `my.cnf` which is aimed at improving speed.

 Username: `root`